AntsaHoneywinner/DSIcapstoneproject/README.md

 To know me or connect with me.
 Here is my [linkedin profile](https://www.linkedin.com/in/antsa-tantely-rakotondrafara/).

 All my preprocessing  are done using colab.
 If you want to reproduce what I have done, just follow the notebook.
 To view my result in a dashborad [click here](https://datastudio.google.com/reporting/785bef4b-8c1e-48cd-87a8-c76372f4a0d7).
+Link to the Medium blog post is [here](https://medium.com/@antsa_82380/how-to-use-machine-learning-in-google-colab-to-analyze-the-achievement-in-timms-3c383ea01742).

 Special thanks to all people who make DSI happen!